Software development notes

 Without modifying anything in a stock OpenBMC image, the process to generate the

-build artifacts is to issue bitbake obmc-phosphor-image
+build artifacts is to issue bitbake obmc-phosphor-image.
+Building a stock

 image doesn’t help much with developing userspace applications though, so there